The Ancient Cities of the Silk Road Uzbekistan and Turkmenistan

 We also visit The Ark, a large fortress with the Emir’s open-air throne room and the Mausoleum of Ismail Samani, an intricate and beautiful 10th century brick structure that is nicely preserved.
 We’ll also venture to the outskirts of Bukhara and visit the summer palace of the last Emir, built by a Russian Czar with grand halls and a harem.
 We will also see Char Minar, a gate of an ancient madrassa long time gone.
 It was built in 1809 and has more in common with Indian art styles than local.

-Overnight in Hotel (BD)
+Overnight at hotel in Bukhara.
+(BD)

 Day 10: Bukhara – Shakhrisabz – Samarkand

 We depart early for Shakhrisabz, the birthplace of Tamerlane, where we tour Ak-Saray Palace, Kok-Gumbaz Mosque, House of Meditation and the Crypt of Timur, a man who changed the course of history and made a signfigant difference to Central Asia.
 There’s little left of Timur’s Ak-Saray Palace except bits of the gigantic, 40 m (98 foot) high entrance covered with gorgeous filigree like blue, white and gold mosaics, but it’s staggering to try and imagine what the rest of this glorious summer palace must have looked like.
 We continue later to Samarkand.
 For most people, Samarkand is as mythical as Atlantis or as remote and legendary as Tombouctou.
 The sublime larger-than-life monuments of Timur, the technicolour bazaar and the city’s long, rich history work a special kind of magic.
 On arrival we’ll visit the old bazaars for which this exotic city is famous.
+Overnight at hotel in Samarkand.
+(BD)

 Day 11: Samarkand City Tour